-Various effects "set" a stat to some particular value.
-Some effects also exchange or copy stats, which involve setting stats to a particular value.
+Setting stats to values: Various effects "set" a stat to some particular value.
+Some effects also exchange (p. ) or copy (p. ) stats, which involve setting stats to a particular value.
 To set a stat to a value, give it the smallest possible bonus or penalty as appropriate (or the smallest possible gain or loss, for Honor) such that it would reach that value, not counting maximums or minimums.
 Then, apply any maximum or minimum in effect for that stat.

 Example: A 3F Personality is under an effect giving him a maximum Force of 5, but has his Force raised to that of another Personality with 8F.
 The 3F Personality gets +5F, but after the maximum of 5 is applied has effectively only 5F.
-If he then received a -4 Force Penalty, this would be assessed against his bonus of +5F from the raising effect, and he would have base 3F + 1F = 4.
+If he then received a -4 Force Penalty, this would be assessed against his bonus of +5F from the raising effect, and he would have base 3F + 1F = 4F.